Vernon Pérez Rubio: State Government

 In 1993, he was appointed Coordinator of the Commission of Goods and Concessions of the State of Sonora, a position created during Manlio Fabio Beltrones state administration, for the identification of the state goods and resources and, in order to use them efficiently.
-He leaves that position in 1993, and appointed Secretary of Urban Infrastructure and Ecology, under the same administration.
-On this position, he boosted the work on the modernization of Hermosillo, among them, the Vado del Río Zone, the vaulting if Yucatán Street (among other pluvial modernization works), which included a 20 million pesos investment during the first three years of the Manlio Fabio Beltrones state administration; he also boosted the development of the Solidaridad Boulevard, as well as the creation of a vehicle inspection program.
+He left that position in 1993, and was appointed Secretary of Urban Infrastructure and Ecology, under the same administration.
+In this position, he boosted the work on the modernization of Hermosillo, among them, the Vado del Río Zone, the vaulting if Yucatán Street (among other pluvial modernization works), which included a 20 million pesos investment during the first three years of the Manlio Fabio Beltrones state administration; he also boosted the development of the Solidaridad Boulevard, as well as the creation of a vehicle inspection program.

-He also upgraded the modernization of the north and northwest area of the Sonora state, mainly the Puerto Peñasco, San Luis Rio Colorado, Sonoyta, and Nogales counties.
+He also upgraded the modernization of the north and northwest area of Sonora, mainly the municipalities of Puerto Peñasco, San Luis Rio Colorado, Plutarco Elías Calles, and Nogales.
 In Nogales, he worked on the city's drinking water total coverage, with a 20-year guaranteed service.
 This work was made as a result of the negotiation of federal and international resources, without using any county or state resources.
 In 1995, he became a member of the Advisory Council of the Border Ecological Cooperation Commission, until 1997.
 In Puerto Peñasco Municipality, he worked a zoning program, organizing a total of lands of 104, 385 hectares, of which highlights 10,971 hectares for a touristic reserve and productive activities, 8,671 hectares for a low-density touristic-housing reservation, and 6,462 hectares for a medium-density touristic-housing reservation.

 Other positions

 During the nineties he was part of several business and union councils.
-He was Treasurer of the Civil Engineers College of Sonora, from 1992 to 1994, and member of the Board of Directors of the Banco del Atlántico in Hermosillo, Sonora from 1993 to 1996.
-He was also part of the Board of Directors of the Arrendadora Nacional de la Industria de la Construcción, from 1991 to 1994; and Vice-president of the Construction Industry Credit Union of Sonora (UCIC by its Spanish initials) from 1992 to 1994, as well as President from 2000 to 2003.
+He was treasurer of the Civil Engineers College of Sonora, from 1992 to 1994, and member of the Board of Directors of the Banco del Atlántico in Hermosillo from 1993 to 1996.
+He was also part of the Board of Directors of the Arrendadora Nacional de la Industria de la Construcción, from 1991 to 1994; and vice-president of the Construction Industry Credit Union of Sonora (UCIC by its Spanish initials) from 1992 to 1994, as well as president from 2000 to 2003.